-Today is April 24, 2017 /
+Today is November 30, 2021 /

-This is an important time for you and your child as they enter adulthood in our Jewish tradition.
-The rabbi and the director of education will partner with you and your child in the process of understanding what is required of them as a bar or bat mitzvah.
-In parent meetings we will explore options and suggestions available to you within the restrictions of Jewish law, all while keeping the bar or bat mitzvah student in mind.
+This is an important time for you and your child(ren) as they enter adulthood in our Jewish tradition.
+The Rabbi and the Education Director will partner with you and your child in the process of understanding what is required of them as a b’mitzvah.
+In parent meetings we will explore options and suggestions available to you within the restrictions of Jewish law, all while keeping the b’mitzvah student in mind.

 We very much look forward to working with you during this special life cycle event.